javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/03-closure/article.md

 alert(i); // Error, no such variable
 ```

-That's actually an exception, because `let i` is visually outside of `{...}`.
-But in fact each run of the loop has its own Lexical Environment with the current `i` in it.
+Please note: `let i` is visually outside of `{...}`.
+The `for` construct is somewhat special here: each iteration of the loop has its own Lexical Environment with the current `i` in it.

-After the loop, `i` is not visible.
+Again, similarly to `if`, after the loop `i` is not visible.

 ### Code blocks